mg7237/standards/docs/flutter/coding-standards.md

 -   All private variables, constants should be prefixed with `_`.

 ### Code Comments

+Flutter team recommends to keep the comments short, in most cases it would be one liner unless you are describing a class or package<br>

+Use inline commenting `//` instead of block comment `/* Lorem Ipsum */` and use `///` style which will automatically be picked up for generating code documentation.
+Guidelines:

 -   All Primitive variables, constants, named parameters, lists, maps should have a brief one liner comment explaining purpose of the variable and where required elaborate on state event life of variable (must for Boolean).